Published Independent Author’s Novel

 This includes:

-• setting a better font and size for the iBooks version as the default output from Pages is a little too small.
+• setting a better font and size for the iBooks version is important.
+The default output from Pages is a little too small.

 • ensuring the chapter information works correctly in the Kindle and iBooks Table of Content menus.

-• adding front matter, including dedications, copyright and acknowledgements.
+• adding front matter, including dedications, copyright and acknowledgments.

 • uploading to the relevant store systems.
 Adding the correct categories, keywords and description to the marketing form, to give the book the greatest chance of discovery.